oieduardorabelo/node-request/README.md

 # Request and download files

-Very basic app to download all links in a json file
+Basic app to download all links in a json file

 ### How it work's